Symmetry and Invariant Bases in Finite Element Exterior Calculus: Elements of Representation Theory

 In other words,

 We call this the \emph{induced representation}.
-Conceptually, $V$ consists of $M$ copies of $W$, each of which is associated to a coset representative $g_{i}$, and the induced representation applies the representation of $H$ componentwise and then permutates the components.
+Conceptually, $V$ consists of $M$ copies of $W$, each associated to a coset representative $g_{i}$, and the induced representation first applies the initial representation of $H$ componentwise and then permutes the components.

-We remark that the induced representation as defined above depends on the choice of representatives of the left cosets, which we have encoded in the set $\calG$.
-However, different choices of representatives will yield representations that are equivalent; we refer to \cite[Chapter~12.5]{scott2012group} for the details.
+We remark that the induced representation as defined above depends on the choice of representatives $g_{1}, g_{2}, \dots, g_{M}$ of the left cosets.
+Different sets of representatives lead to different induced representations, however, all those different representations are equivalent.
+Hence, technically, the literature defines induced representations only up to equivalence.
+We refer to \cite[Chapter~12.5]{scott2012group} for further background and details.

-\subsection{Monomial representations and invariant sets}
+\subsection{Monomial Representations and Invariant Sets}

-An square matrix is called \emph{monomial} or a \emph{generalized permutation matrix} if it is the product of a permutation matrix and an invertible diagonal matrix.
-A group representation $r : G \rightarrow \GL(V)$ is called \emph{monomial} if there exists a basis of $V$ with respect to which $r(g)$ is a monomial matrix for each $g \in G$.
+A square matrix is called \emph{monomial}, or \emph{generalized permutation matrix}, if it is the product of a permutation matrix and an invertible diagonal matrix.
+Hence monomial matrices are the invertible matrices that have the non-zero pattern of a permutation matrix.
+A group representation $\frakr : G \rightarrow \GL(V)$ is called \emph{monomial} if there exists a basis of $V$ with respect to which $\frakr(g)$ is a monomial matrix for each $g \in G$.

 A representation of $G$ is called \emph{induced monomial} if it is induced by a one-dimensional representation of a subgroup $H$ of $G$.
 It is easy to see that every induced monomial representation is monomial.
 We remark that many authors use the term \emph{monomial} for what we call \emph{induced monomial}.
 For irreducible representations, being monomial and being induced monomial are equivalent \cite[Corollary 50.6]{curtis1966representation}.